Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 * This use case takes approximately 15 minutes.
 * Each step involves multiple actions that prepare you for the next step.
 * Copy, paste, and run the code in Editor to follow along.
+* You can check out the collection of data used in the use case [here](datasetreference).

 #### Step 1: Determine the root cause.